giellalt/giellalt.github.io/infra/SpellerServer.md

 [divvun.no](https://divvun.no/korrektur/speller-demo.html) and
 [divvun.org](https://divvun.org/proofing/online-speller.html)

-When speller files are added, updated or removed, the servers pick up the changes and adds, updates or removes the language automatically.
+When speller files are added, updated or removed, the servers pick up the changes and add, update or remove the language automatically.

 ## Update a speller